Holywell Bay to Newquay

 According to Winston Graham, Nampara Cove in the Poldark novels was based on a composite of Porth Joke and a small cove on the west side of Crantock beach (possibly the one just below the Bowgie Inn between Vugga Cove and Piper's Hole).

-13. Follow the path leading out onto the headland past the post.
-Continue through a pedestrian gap in a fence.
+13. Follow the path leading out onto the headland, passing through a V-shaped pedestrian gap in a fence.
 Carry on following the path to reach a bend where the path turns right uphill to cross over the headland.

 The headland is known as West Pentire.